dqops/dqo/docs/index.md

 ## DQOps is DevOps and DataOps friendly

 Technical users can manage data quality check configuration at scale by changing YAML files in their editor of choice and version the configuration in Git.
-An example YAML configuration with the `profile_nulls_count` check configured is shown below.
+An example below shows how to configure the [`profile_nulls_count`](checks/column/nulls/nulls-count.md#profile-nulls-count) data quality check in a DQOps YAML file that you can version in Git.

 ```yaml hl_lines="7-15"
 # yaml-language-server: $schema=https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json